API has assembled informational primers to show the integral role the oil and natural gas industry plays in the American economy and quality of life.

 Affordable and available energy benefits consumers and supports a wide range of jobs for everyday Americans.
 Given the reliance of the U.S. economy on energy, tax policy targeting one type of energy, especially increasing its overall tax burden, over another puts the government into the marketplace and creates negative impacts and other unintended effects.

 As it did a quarter century ago, Alaska today offers the U.S. an opportunity to increase domestic oil supply.
 Harnessing that opportunity in the 1970s helped increase U.S. energy security.
 Today, given estimates that the world’s energy needs will keep rising well into the future, the value of Alaskan energy could be even greater than it was 25 years ago.
 Unfortunately, largely because of federal policies, this opportunity is not being seized, but squandered.

 API has assembled a primer to show the how the EPA’s current regulations are working and the United States is leading the world in reducing emissions.
 New standards could significantly damage the economy by imposing unachievable emission targets on almost every part of our country, including rural and undeveloped areas.

 All too often today’s important policy discussions revolve around abstractions and devolve into unproven assertions based on political ideology rather than facts.
 Fortunately, when it comes to the best way forward on American energy policy, we know what works, because it is today’s reality.

-It is clear that climate change is a serious problem that requires research for solutions and effective policies that allow us to meet our energy needs while protecting the environment: that's why oil and gas companies are working to reduce their greenhouse gas emissions.
+It is clear that climate change is a serious issue that requires research for solutions and effective policies that allow us to meet our energy needs while protecting the environment: that's why oil and gas companies are working to reduce their greenhouse gas emissions.